MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ## Step 4: Create a GPO for Folder Redirection

-If you do not already have a Group Policy object (GPO) that manages the Folder Redirection and Offline Files functionality, use the following procedure to create one.
+If you don't already have a Group Policy object (GPO) that manages the Folder Redirection and Offline Files functionality, use the following procedure to create one.

 1. On a computer that has Group Policy Management installed, open Server Manager.
 1. Select **Tools** > **Group Policy Management**.